 West Harlem Piers

-The West Harlem Piers kayak launch is temporarily closed for repairs.
-Please visit our New York City Water Trail page to find alternate kayak locations across the city.
+The kayak launch at West Harlem Piers is closed.
+Visit the New York City Water Trail page to find nearby launches.